 Paper structure, mark scheme technique, topic priorities, and a preparation timeline built around achieving A and A* in Cambridge Extended and Edexcel Higher Maths.

 IGCSE Maths past papers are the backbone of any serious preparation strategy.
-But knowing which papers to do, how to use the mark scheme, and what to prioritise by topic โ that is where most students fall short.
-This guide covers the structure of both Cambridge IGCSE Mathematics (syllabus code 0580 for standard Mathematics, 0607 for International Mathematics) and Edexcel IGCSE Mathematics A (4MA1) past papers, how to approach them by topic, and what A* preparation actually looks like in practice.
-For full preparation support, see our IGCSE Mathematics tutoring page.
+But knowing which papers to do, how to use the mark scheme, and what to prioritise by topic — that is where most students fall short.
+This guide covers the structure of both Cambridge IGCSE Maths (syllabus code 0580 for standard Maths, 0607 for International Maths) and Pearson Edexcel IGCSE Maths A (4MA1) past papers, how to approach them by topic, and what A* preparation actually looks like in practice.
+For full preparation support, see our IGCSE Maths tutoring page.

-Cambridge IGCSE Mathematics is offered at two tiers.
+Cambridge IGCSE Maths is offered at two tiers.
 Most students aiming for A or A* sit the Extended tier:

 | Paper | Tier | Duration | Marks | Calculator? | Weighting |